-"According to Wesley she has but it's damned difficult to see any difference from here."
+"According to Wesley she has, but it's damned difficult to see any difference from here."
 He perked up.
 "Angel?
 I have a bit of a pressing problem now.
 No, not that spell you and Wesley were helping us with.
 Do you remember Amy the Rat?
-Yes well she's been deratted and now I need to be able to get her back into human life without attracting undue attention.
+Yes, well she's been deratted, and now I need to be able to get her back into human life without attracting undue attention.
 Faith thought perhaps your friend Anne could help with that?"

 Buffy couldn't wait any longer.
 Nudging Giles to get his attention, she pointed to the phone, then to herself.

 He nodded in understanding.
 "We can work the details out in a minute.
-I have someone that wants to tell you why we no longer need that spell."
+I have someone who wants to tell you why we no longer need that spell."
 He handed her the phone and walked away to give her some privacy.